Horlicks (horse): The Japan Cup

 Horlicks arrived to Japan earlier than the other foreign horses, and was placed in a stable for horses from the Southern Hemisphere for quarantine reasons.
 As she was the only horse entering from the Southern Hemisphere that year, Paul O'Sullivan resorted to placing a second hand mirror with scent from other horses to overcome her homesickness.

 On the day of the race, owing to the prior lack of success of Oceanian horses, Horlicks was the 9th favored of the 15 horses competing, with the local Super Creek and Oguri Cap being the top two most favored.
 The race proceeded with Ibn Bey and Hawkster leading the race with Horlicks in 3rd place, and taking the lead once the two slowed down and fell behind.
 Oguri Cap tried to overtake her at the final stretch, but Horlicks managed to lead the stallion by a neck, setting a world record of 2:22.2.
 The time record Horlicks set would not be broken until 1999 when Asidero ran the Gran Premio Carlos Pellegrini in 2:21.98, and the course record was never broken until the Tokyo Racecourse went in to renovation in 2002.
-She was also the only filly to win the Japan Cup until Vodka won the same race in 2009.
+She was the third filly to win the Japan Cup after Mairzy Doates and Stanerra, and would remain the most recent filly to win the race until Vodka won the same race in 2009.

 Her winning the Japan Cup was considered to be Horlick's career highlight when she was inducted in to the New Zealand Racing Hall of Fame in 2010.